Estimated reading time: 3 minutes

 The program will be measured against four attainable outcomes:

-- to see how satisfied the staff and inmates are with the overall program results.
+4. To see how satisfied the staff and inmates are with the overall program results.

-According to Fortune, two-thirds of Americans can’t pass a financial literacy test, and that’s with the added benefit of being not incarcerated and having ready access to financial tools and education.
+According to Fortune, two-thirds of Americans can’t pass a financial literacy test, and that’s with the added benefit of not being incarcerated and having ready access to financial tools and education.
 One can only imagine how the prison population would fare in this regard.

-Without knowing the ins and outs of budgeting, understanding how debt works, and learning the importance of balancing a checking account and building up a savings account, your ability to enjoy life is compromised.
+Without knowing the ins and outs of budgeting, understanding how debt works, and the importance of balancing a checking account and building up a savings account, your ability to enjoy life is compromised.
 Working toward financial literacy does not mean having a substantial disposable income.
-It implies, no matter what stage you are in your financial life, you can recognize the money you have and how to make it work for you, or you realize where the gaps in the budget are and what needs to be done to fill them.
+It implies no matter what stage you are in your financial life, you can recognize the money you have and how to make it work for you, or you realize where the gaps in the budget are and what needs to be done to fill them.